How to Create a Digital Footprint for Your Small Business

 Establishing a social media presence on Facebook and Instagram is particularly important for businesses in the Hudson Valley, Catskills, and Berkshires, where tourism is a vital part of the economy.
 Visitors do a great deal of online research about where they will spend their time on a trip, and an up-to-date social media page is a vital part of building the impression that you’re worth a stop.

-Now that you have the building blocks of a solid digital footprint, you can start advertising your business to potential customers.
+Now that you have the building blocks of a solid digital footprint, you can go all-in on advertising your business to potential customers online.

-At Chronogram Media, we specialize in brand awareness campaigns specifically geared toward jump starting new small businesses—from digital banner presence on our websites to sponsorships in our email newsletters, social media posts, and more.
+At Chronogram Media, we specialize in brand awareness campaigns specifically geared toward jumpstarting business’s digital footprints.

 Interact with Your Digital Audience

 Now that you have your digital communication channels established, it’s time to find ways to break through the noise.

 If you’ve invested the time to create your social media pages, don’t let them go quiet!
 Aim to post at least once a week or more to encourage engagement.
 Let your customers know what’s new at your business, and interact with them and other local businesses to establish yourself as part of the community.

 Looking to get more leads or increase the size of your email list?
 You can do a giveaway or run a sweepstakes!
 Offering potential customers an awesome prize—like the chance to win $500 of merch from you or a partner business—is a positive, fun way to introduce customers to your brand in a way they’ll definitely remember.